 The Reformation, then, was the most socially comprehensive evangelical awakening since the Age of the Apostles.
-Its inclusiveness, however, like that of pristine Christianity, was due to theological, not sociological, factors.
+Its inclusiveness, however, like that of pristine Christianity, was due to theological not sociological factors.
 The broader, deeper fellowship prevailing between the classes and the masses was the result, not the cause, of Protestant success.
-This was because the reformers had a message that transcended earthly distinctions in the face of the one difference that ultimately matters: whether one is in Christ or not.
+This was because the reformers had a message that transcended earthly distinctions before the one difference that ultimately matters: whether one is in Christ or not.

 3. It has been commented that the Reformation was successful because it employed superior men, measures, and methods.

 The fathers of Protestantism were surely a gifted minority.
 Martin Luther was described by Swedish Archbishop Nathan Soederblom as a "religious genius."
 Ulrich Zwingli was hailed by historian Arthur Cushman McGiffert as a far-seeing visionary who was "the first modern man."
-John Calvin has been esteemed as one of the five most profound theologians in church history.
+John Calvin has been esteemed, along with Paul, Augustine, Aquinas, and Luther as one of the five most profound theologians in Church History.
 Philip Melanchthon still stands unmatched in his brilliance as a Christian educator.
-Thomas Cranmer is yet "the devotional and liturgical genius" of the English language who collects have placed successive generations of Protestants in his debt.
-Certainly not since Pentecost had such a congregation of leaders appeared in the Church of God.
+Thomas Cranmer is yet "the devotional and liturgical genius" of the English language whose collects have placed successive generations of Protestants in his debt.
+Certainly not since Pentecost had such a congregation of inspired and inspiring leaders appeared in the Church of God.

+The reformers were also masters of the communicative arts.
 They revived powerful, popular public speaking; they restored the ancient practice of hymn-singing, composing texts which proclaimed the Gospel; they re-established vernacular services of worship which were characterized by piety and lay participation; they skillfully utilized the printing press, an invention as new and significant for the sixteenth century as television is for the twentieth, to spread the Word.
 The "talented tenth" of the Reformation boldly used appropriate methods and measures to disseminate their message.

-Men, measures, and methods alone, however, cannot account for the pheonomenal success of the Reformation.
-A spiritual movement, though assisted by intellectual brilliance and effective public relations, does not derive from them.
-The fathers of the first century church, like Peter the fisherman and Matthew the tax-collector, were simple men, yet they altered the history of the West more than the philosophers of Athens and the literati of Alexandria.
+Men, measures, and methods alone, however, cannot account for the phenomenal success of the Reformation.
+A spiritual movement, 'though assisted by intellectual brilliance and effective public relations, does not derive from them.
+The fathers of the first century Church, as Peter the fisherman and Matthew the tax collector, were simple men, yet they altered the history of the West more than the philosophers of Athens and the literati of Alexandria.
 Furthermore, gifted men are not necessarily saintly men.
-Among the chosen twelve it was Judas, in many ways the most talented, who became an apostate.
-It could very well be that the reformers became instruments of the Word as much in spite of as because of their many and varied abilities.
+Among the chosen twelve it was Judas, in many ways the most talented, who became not an apostle but an apostate.
+It could very well be that the Reformers became instruments of the Word as much inspite of as because of their many and varied abilities.
 The intellectual giants of the sixteenth century-as the Italian "men of genius," the Humanists, and the celebrated Erasmus-frequently failed to make the transition from Humanism to Protestantism.

 Finally, there are men equally gifted as the reformers in nearly every epoch, yet not each generation has a Reformation.
 The causes of the success of the Reformation rest deeper and must explain why such brilliant men as Luther and Melanchthon devoted their skills to church renewal.